RichardCao82/coffee_shop/frontend/README.md

 ## Getting Setup

-> _tip_: this frontend is designed to work with [Flask-based Backend](../backend).
-It is recommended you stand up the backend first, test using Postman, and then the frontend should integrate smoothly.
+this frontend is designed to work with [Flask-based Backend](../backend).

 ### Installing Dependencies